-The CPAD and CCED data sets are the result of many groups and individuals over the past decade.
-GreenInfo Network greatly appreciates the contributions of time and data from hundreds of agencies and non-profits, as well as the funding support of the sponsors noted at right and the support of Esri for donations of ArcGIS software used to create and maintain CPAD and CCED data.
+The CPAD and CCED datasets are the result of work by many groups and individuals.
+GreenInfo Network greatly appreciates the contributions of time and data from hundreds of agencies and nonprofits, as well as the funding support of sponsors (see below), and the support of Esri for donations of ArcGIS software used to maintain CPAD and CCED data.

-GreenInfo also acknowledges those originally involved in developing the Bay Area Open Space Database (BPAD) and the other regional databases that eventually merged into the first CPAD in 2007 (learn more about CPAD history» ).
-These pioneers have been essential to the success of CPAD and include John Woodbury, original coordinator of the Bay Area Open Space Council; and Darla Guenzler of the California Council of Land Trusts.
-In addition, GreenInfo’s long standing partnership with the Bay Area Open Space Council has been essential to its development.
+GreenInfo also acknowledges those originally involved in developing databases that eventually merged into the first CPAD in 2007.
+These pioneers have been essential to the success of CPAD and include Larry Orman, who built the first non-spatial database of the region’s public lands while at Greenbelt Alliance and then at GreenInfo Network; John Woodbury, original coordinator of the Bay Area Open Space Council (now known as TOGETHER Bay Area); and Darla Guenzler of the California Council of Land Trusts.
+In addition, GreenInfo’s longstanding partnership with TOGETHER Bay Area has been essential to the development of these datasets.

-GreenInfo Network has a long-standing partnership with the USGS Gap Analysis Program (GAP), which has supported developmental work on CPAD as it relates to the national Protected Areas Database of the U.S. (PAD-US), and we appreciate their engagement and support.
+GreenInfo Network has worked over many years in partnership with the USGS Gap Analysis Program (GAP), which has supported developmental work on CPAD as it relates to the Protected Areas Database of the United States, and we appreciate their engagement and support.